meadsteve/lagom/README.md

 * Everything should be done by type.
 No reliance on names.
 * All domain code should remain unmodified.
 No special decorators.
 * Usage of the container should encourage code to be testable without monkey patching.
+* Usage of the container should remove the need to depend on global state.
 * Embrace modern python features (3.7 at the time of creation)